List of famous failed startups and businesses in India - Updated 2023

 MrNeeds was a startup based in Delhi/NCR in the grocery business catering to the NCR Region.
 The venture was started in 2016 by four young entrepreneurs – Hitashi Garg, Ravi Wadhwa, Ravi Verma, and Yogesh Garg.

-The startup offered online subscription-based services in grocery items like milk, eggs, bread.
+The startup offered online subscription-based services for grocery items like milk, eggs, and bread.

 MrNeeds closed its operations despite the overwhelming response they received to their services.

 Reasons for failure